Preparing the Next Generation of Biomedical Researchers

 The Baylor College of Medicine Post-Baccalaureate Research Education Program (BCM PREP) is funded by the National Institute of General Medical Sciences at the National Institute of Health.
 The BCM PREP prepares college graduates who are underrepresented in science and medicine to enter and succeed in rigorous biomedical Ph.D. programs.

-This competitive 12-month program enrolls seven BCM PREP scholars in June annually and features:
+This competitive 12-month program enrolls seven BCM PREP scholars on the first Monday of July and features:

 - Paid mentored biomedical research at one of the nation's top institutions